Whether you’re a first-time school parent or a seasoned school veteran, the lunchbox battle can get the best of anyone.

 A recent Australian

 study showed kids are likely to eat more veggies, when they are given to them whole.
 For the lunchbox think mini cucumbers, cherry tomatoes, or whole carrots.
 Less work and they’ll eat more veggies – we love this!
+However, for young children who many not be able to manage whole veggies, halved cherry tomatoes and spiralised cucumber and carrots can still be a good option, that are easier for them to chew and swallow.

 4. Be water wise